blockchained-mobility-hack/MaaS/README.md

 Our team consists of five passionated guy with different backgrounds.

  - Christian: originator and backend guru with SWAGGER
- - Stefan:    bridgebuilder between business & IT, with a taste of FronEnd note and a pinch of IOTA
+ - Stefan:    bridgebuilder between business & development, with mobility business and FrontEnd, Backend, IOTA & Ethereum experience
  - Benedikt:  Stark-ish mechatronic-guy with a soft-spot for JAVA
  - Fei:       Multi-Ninja on the FrontEnd- and IOTA-side
  - Alex:      business practioneer with a passion of innovative technologies and a passion for Python